shopwp/documentation/docs/getting-started/connecting.md

 # Connecting

 Connecting your Shopify store is the first step in using ShopWP.
-It takes just a few steps and once you're connected, you can display your products, sync detail pages, and begin selling!
+It takes just a few moments and once you're connected, you can [display your products](/getting-started/displaying), sync detail pages, and begin selling!

-We've made a short video below that will walk you through the entire process.

 ## How to connect